• Home

 Data sets in search engine marketing (SEM), such as those involving keywords, can reach a multitude of target audiences, depending on the number of campaigns running.

-Good visualization can distill your data into a chart you can grasp almost at a glance, as opposed to a massive spreadsheet you’d take hours to get the significant insights.
+Good visualization can distill your data into a chart you can grasp almost at a glance, as opposed to a massive spreadsheet you’d take hours to get significant insights.

 Let’s take keyword data as an example.